Talos Energy (TALO)

 William S. Moss III, Executive Vice President and General Counsel

-Mr. Moss is the Executive Vice President and General Counsel of Talos Energy.
-Before joining Talos in May 2013, he was a partner at Mayer Brown LLP in Houston, where he headed the Houston Corporate Practice and focused on mergers and acquisitions, securities offerings, and general corporate matters.
-He represented Talos as outside counsel during its initial formation and its subsequent acquisition of Energy Resource Technology, LLC.
-Mr. Moss also represented Phoenix Exploration Company LP in its formation, acquisitions, and eventual sale to a group of buyers led by Apache Corporation.
+William S. Moss III (Bill Moss) is the Executive Vice President and General Counsel of Talos Energy, having joined the company in May 2013.
+Prior to Talos, Mr. Moss was a partner at Mayer Brown LLP in Houston, where he led the Houston Corporate Practice.
+His legal practice focused on mergers and acquisitions, securities offerings, and general corporate and securities matters for clients across the energy value chain.
+Mr. Moss initially represented Talos as outside counsel during its formation and its subsequent acquisition of Energy Resource Technology, LLC.
+He also represented Phoenix Exploration Company LP in its initial formation, acquisitions, and its eventual sale to a group of buyers led by Apache Corporation.

 AI Analysis | Feedback

-The key risks to Talos Energy (TALO) are primarily associated with the inherent volatility of the oil and natural gas industry, its operational concentration, and its financial leverage.
+The key risks to Talos Energy (TALO) are primarily linked to the inherent volatility of the oil and natural gas industry, the operational complexities of its deepwater focus, and the evolving regulatory and geopolitical landscape.

 AI Analysis | Feedback